Whitney North Seymour Jr.: Early life and military service

 Seymour was born in Huntington, West Virginia, on July 7, 1923, the son of Whitney North Seymour (1901–1983) and Lola Vickers Seymour (d.
 1975).
 He grew up in the Manhattan borough of New York City, in a rowhouse in the Greenwich Village.
 Seymour's father was a prominent attorney who served as assistant solicitor general during the Herbert Hoover administration.
 Seymour's brother was academician Thaddeus Seymour.

-Seymour graduated from the Kent School in Connecticut.
+Seymour graduated from the Kent School in Connecticut in 1941.
 He joined the U.S. Army in 1943, serving as an artillery officer in the Pacific theater during World War II, and resigning in 1945 with the rank of captain.

-After the war, Seymour attended college at Princeton University, graduating magna cum laude in 1947.
-He then attended Yale Law School, earning a Juris Doctor degree in 1950.
+After the war, Seymour attended college at Princeton University, graduating magna cum laude with a AB in 1947.
+He then attended Yale Law School, earning a LLB degree in 1950.

 Career

 Early career in law and politics

 Seymour joined the law firm of Simpson Thacher & Bartlett in 1950; his father had been a longtime partner at the firm.
 He was an assistant U.S. attorney in Manhattan from 1953 to 1956.
 Seymour then returned to private practice before being appointed, three years later, as counsel to the State Commission on New York City Governmental Operations.
+His first political position was as a Republican precinct captain in the 1950s.Oral history of Whitney North Seymour, Jr. from July 29, 2006, from the New York Preservation Archive Project.